Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 With a wide range of different eateries, prices will vary from place to place.

-As a general summary, these are the costs you can expect to pay for various types of food when living in Bury St Edmunds:
+As a general summary, these are the costs you can expect to pay for various types of food when moving to Bury St Edmunds:

 Statistics from Numbeo.